sa-concept-refactoring/doc/chapters/analysis.typ

 Looking at existing refactoring code helped to understand how a refactoring is structured and implemented.

 === Testing <testing>
-// TODO: Bibliographie
 The LLVM project strictly adheres to a well-defined architecture for testing.
-To align with #link("https://clangd.llvm.org/design/code.html#testing")[project guidelines], automated unit tests must be authored prior to the acceptance of any code contributions.
+To align with project guidelines @clangd_testing, automated unit tests must be authored prior to the acceptance of any code contributions.
-// TODO: Bibliographie
-The name of these files is usually the name of the class itself and use the #link("https://clangd.llvm.org/design/code.html#testing")[googletest framework].
+The name of these files is usually the name of the class itself and use the googletest framework @googletest_framework.

 Unit tests are added to `llvm-project/clang-tools-extra/clangd/unittests`